Skin grafting: Classification

 Allografts, xenografts, and prosthetic grafts are usually used as temporary skin substitutes, that is a wound dressing for preventing infection and fluid loss.
-They will eventually need to be removed as the body starts to reject it.
+They will eventually need to be removed as the body starts to reject the foreign material.
 Autologous grafts and some forms of treated allografts can be left on permanently without rejection.
 Genetically modified pigs can produce allograft-equivalent skin material, and tilapia skin is used as an experimental cheap xenograft in places where porcine skin is unavailable and in veterinary medicine.